August 2024 Recess Toolkit

 Engaging Congress During the August Recess: What You Need to Know

-As we move further into the second half of 2023, members in both chambers have already returned to their respective home states for most of August and are not anticipated to return to DC until after Labor Day.
+Washington DC – As we approach the final months of 2024, members in both chambers have already returned to their respective home states for the annual August recess and are not anticipated to return to DC until sometime after Labor Day.
 As is generally the case, when they return there remains little time on the legislative calendar to move major initiatives.
-Although 2023 is not an election year, issues like gun control and reproductive rights have garnered the spotlight in recent months and will likely be front and center in 2024.
-But it remains to be seen whether issues like these will find their way into the congressional agenda before the end of the year.
+Adding to this year’s race against time is the presidential election, making the battle for each chamber even more significant.

 Ideas for Outreach